tkeene/LD55/README.md

 # LD55
-A game made in 72 hours for Ludum Dare 55 using Godot Engine.
+A puzzle platformer game made in 72 hours for Ludum Dare 55 using Godot Engine.
 The theme was Summoning.
 Playable build here: https://koboldskeep.itch.io/ldjam55-blort

 Credits: